davettt/todoist-claude-integration/README.md

 **Task Matching:**
 - Use EXACT names from `current_tasks.json` or `all_tasks_comprehensive.json`
 - If uncertain, show user exact name and confirm
+- **NEW**: For duplicate task names, use one of these strategies:
+  1. Include `task_id` field (most reliable - get from exported JSON)
+  2. Include both `project_name` and `section_name` for disambiguation
+  3. Ensure task names are unique before creating tasks

 **Completions vs Deletions:**
 - ✅ **completions**: "done", "finished", "mark complete", "cross off"